gruvw/latex-setup/README.md

 #### Examples

-What follows are some useful examples of snippets or snippets combinations:
+What follows are some useful examples of snippets or snippets combinations (`T` stands for the TAB key):

 ```text
 A21/L11: \frac{A_{21}}{L_{11}}